|Cabeção, Mora, Portugal

-Posted by Jorge Crespo over 6 years ago
+Posted by Jorge Crespo about 10 years ago

 The aim of this project was to deliver power to the farm yet in a didactic form for which the monitoring of the complete station is made locally thru specific gear and also online thru a special web server dedicated to show the status of the station online.

 The station comprises two inverters VFX3048 from outback stacked together to deliver up to 6KVA nominal power and 9KVA on surge with nominal 230VAC.